techhound/Average-Valuation-Runner/README.md

 - Wisesheets Excel inputs (primary workflow)
 - Yahoo Finance (via `yfinance`) when `DATA_SOURCE = "yahoo"` in `config/settings.py`

-Raw Wisesheets files are read and transformed into CSV outputs.
+Raw Excel sheets in Wisesheets format are read and transformed into CSV outputs.
 The input Excel files are not modified.

 Outputs are written under `output/`:
 - `wisesheets_results` (valuation results per ticker)